yingwang51/Code.20260115/README.md

 ### code

 **1.Rcode for Figure_2.R**

 #Visualisation of BSEM analysis

 **2.Rcode for Figure_S1.R**

 #The distribution of naturalized plant species that are native to China across TDWG level-3 regions, separately for each life form (annual herbaceous, perennial herbaceous, and woody)

 **3.Rcode for Figure_S3.R**

 #Linearized relationships from Hurdle Models

 **4.Rcode for Figure_S4 and Table_S2.R**

 #BSEM analysis and posterior distributions of pathway-specific effects estimated from BSEMs

 **5.Rcode for Figure_S6.R**

-#Log-transformed and standardized variables correlation analysis (Native Range Size, Cultivation within/outside China)
+#correlation analysis (Native Range Size, Cultivation within/outside China)

 **6.Rcode for Figures_1,S2 and Table_S1.R**

 #Hurdle model analyse